Cosys-Lab/Cosys-AirSim/README.md

 ```

 ## Cosys-Lab Modifications
-* Added support for Unreal to 5.2.1.
+* Unreal [5.2.1](https://github.com/Cosys-Lab/Cosys-AirSim/tree/5.2.1) is available for long term support builds in the [releases](https://github.com/Cosys-Lab/Cosys-AirSim/releases).
+* For more recent Unreal Engine versions check the other [releases](https://github.com/Cosys-Lab/Cosys-AirSim/releases) and the [main branch](https://github.com/Cosys-Lab/Cosys-AirSim) for the latest source code.
 * Added [multi-layer annotation](https://cosys-lab.github.io/annotation) for groundtruth label generation with RGB, greyscale and texture options.
 Extensive API integration and available for camera and GPU-LiDAR sensors.
 * Added [Instance Segmentation](https://cosys-lab.github.io/instance_segmentation).
 * Added [Echo sensor type](https://cosys-lab.github.io/echo) for simulation of sensors like sonar and radar.